 In some cases you may want to group data and provide a numerical summary of the groups.
 For example, the count of subjects by subject.sex.
 In this case you would first select the grouping variable(s), which must reflect text or integers.
 Then the aggregation method (for example 'count') and variables (reflecting numeric columns).
 This will result in a summarized data set.

-- To select a column for grouping, click on the Grouping & Aggregation tab within the Column Properties.
-Then check the Group by this column checkbox.
+- To select a column for grouping, click on the Group by this column checkbox.

-- To select a column for aggregation, click on the Grouping & Aggregation tab within the Column Properties.
-There you can pick the Aggregation Method to apply to the column.
+- To select a column for aggregation, pick the Aggregation Method to apply to the column.

 Hint: If you want to apply different aggregation methods to the same data column (Min, Max, Mean), you can do that by adding the same column multiple times to the Data View and using the Alias field on the General tab to give them different aliases.
 You can then set the aggregation method for each of these aliased columns.
 Also, if you want to apply aggregation to the same column used for grouping you need to create an alias for the aggregation.